Spillover of the Syrian civil war: Distant spillover locations

-Egypt

 Libya

 The takeover of the city of Derna in Cyrenaica, Libya by the self-declared Islamic State of Iraq and the Levant (ISIL) took place in late 2014.
 In November 2014, Wilayat Darnah (the province of Darnah) or Wilayat Barqah (Province of Eastern Libya) was declared an integral part the so-called "Islamic State".
 ISIL controlled the city from October 2014 until it fell to the Shura Council of Mujahideen in Derna in June 2015 who were subsequently defeated by the Libyan National Army during the Battle of Derna.

 ISIL in Libya posted a video online on 15 February 2015 depicting the killing of 21 Egyptian Copts.
 The video bore similarities to previous videos showing the "execution" of Western and Japanese hostages, including the orange jumpsuits worn by the victims and the method of killing by decapitation.
 Egypt responded to the video by launching airstrikes against targets in Derna.

-Yemen

-Yemeni ISIL members are quite silent in their operations, with isolated attacks on all sides like Houthis, Hadi government, AQAP and Southern Movement attacks.

 Kuwait

 On 26 June 2015, ISIL militants blew up a Shiite mosque in Kuwait City killing dozens and injuring hundreds.